lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 The sum of `validatorsBalanceGwei` across all modules is written to the shared `RouterStateAccounting`.
 The next oracle report will update these values to actual balances from the Consensus Layer.

+Since there will be no modules supporting `0x02` keys at the moment of the upgrade, the 32 ETH assumption holds for all active validators, so the balance calculation is straightforward.

 #### Data Integrity

 The first report after migration is correct by construction: